smart48/larak8/README.md

 Kubernetes Deployment of Dockerized Laravel application at Digital Ocean.
 This deployment setup is still in alpha stage so cannot be used for production and even testing is limited.
 We currently have a basic

 - ingress nginx deployment
-- php fpm deployment
+- app deployment including php fpm and nginx
-- nginx deployment
 - horizon deployment
 - workspace deployment
 - php worker